bormaxi8080/osint-timeline/DRAFT.md

 Collaborator is an end-to-end environment for agentic development.
 Terminals, context files, and running code - all arranged on an infinite canvas in one place.
 No context switching, no tab hunting.
 Just your agents and your work, side by side.
 The app is early-stage and in active development, with native desktop targets for macOS, Windows, and Linux.
 On Windows, terminal sessions can target both PowerShell and WSL2 distros: https://github.com/collabs-inc/collab-public

+Cube Sandbox is a high-performance, out-of-the-box secure sandbox service built on RustVMM and KVM.
+It supports both single-node deployment and easy scaling to multi-node clusters.
+It is compatible with the E2B SDK and can create a hardware-isolated, fully serviceable sandbox in under 60ms with less than 5MB of memory overhead: https://github.com/TencentCloud/CubeSandbox

 RepoWise.
-Codebase intelligence for AI and humans: code health scores, auto-generated docs, git analytics, dead code detection, and architectural decisions via MCP: https://github.com/repowise-dev/repowise
+Codebase intelligence for AI and humans - code health scores, auto-generated docs, git analytics, dead code detection, and architectural decisions via MCP: https://github.com/repowise-dev/repowise

 Give your AI agent eyes to see the entire internet.
 Read & search Twitter, Reddit, YouTube, GitHub, Bilibili, XiaoHongShu - one CLI, zero API fees: https://github.com/Panniantong/Agent-Reach

 Skill Manager.
 A native macOS app to manage skills across coding agents - Claude Code, Cursor, Copilot CLI, Codex, Gemini CLI: https://github.com/yibie/skills-manager

+A lightweight text-to-speech (TTS) application designed to run efficiently on CPUs.
+Forget about the hassle of using GPUs and web APIs serving TTS models.
+With Kyutai's Pocket TTS, generating audio is just a pip install and a function call away: https://github.com/kyutai-labs/pocket-tts

 Agent-Native is an open-source framework for apps where agents and UI share the same actions, state, and context: https://github.com/BuilderIO/agent-native